AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cues/playback-options.md

 [](https://youtu.be/Dz_lWDHukxo?t=20 "Playback Options")

 To set options for a cue, chase or cue list, press <Keys.SoftKey>Playback Options</Keys.SoftKey>
-on the root menu, then press the **select** button of the playback to be edited.
+on the root menu, then press the <strong>select</strong> button of the playback to be edited.
 A list of option categories will open on the softkeys; a window will also open giving a touch-friendly version of the playback options.